optimizely/agent/docs/readme-sync/deploy-as-a-microservice/040 - configure-optimizely-agent/050 - agent-plugins.md

 ## Agent Plugins

-Optimizely Agent can be extended through the use of [plugins](https://docs.developers.optimizely.com/full-stack/docs/agent-plugins).
-Plugins are distinct from the standard Agent packages to provide a namespaced environment for custom logic.
+Optimizely Agent can be extended through the use of plugins.
+Plugins are distinct from the standard Agent packages that provide a namespaced environment for custom logic.
 Plugins must be compiled as part of the Agent distribution and are enabled through configuration.

 ### Interceptor Plugins